VrboskaTHE 2026 TRAVEL GUIDE

-We’ve all heard of Venice, the gorgeous Italian city that uses waterways as roads and gondolas as cars.
-But not so many have heard of Vrboska, the quaint former fishing village on Hvar’s northern coast, endearingly referred to as “Little Venice”.
+We’ve all heard of Venice, the gorgeous Italian city that uses waterways as roads and gondolas gliding like cars.
+But far fewer have heard of Vrboska, the quaint former fishing village on the northern coast of the island of Hvar, affectionately also known as 'Little Venice'.
 This picturesque locale is defined by its charming canal that snakes its way through the village, flanked by classic Dalmatian stone houses and elegant bridges, before reaching the harbour at the mouth of the Adriatic.

 Though small, Vrboska brims with vibrant life above its calm waters, with delightful restaurants and cafe bars lining the harbour, and an intriguing fortress church that watches over the village.
 While drawing parallels to its Italian counterpart may be a bit of a stretch, what Vrboska lacks in gondolas and Murano glass, it makes up for in spirit.